-Big Red Keno recently announced the award of $57,000 to six youth-serving organizations that will impact 13 schools in eastern Nebraska through its 2018 Science & Math Program.
-The program supports the enrichment of science, technology, engineering and mathematics (STEM) educational opportunities.
+Big Red Keno has awarded $57,000 to six youth-serving organizations that will impact 13 schools in eastern Nebraska through its 2018 Science & Math Program.
+The program supports enrichment of science, technology, engineering and mathematics (STEM) educational opportunities.

 “Big Red Keno’s Science & Math Program is now in its third year, and we are impressed once again at the resourcefulness and creativity of Nebraska educators in their strategies to engage youth in science and math,” said Dan Pankow, Big Red Keno president and CEO.
 “It’s important to us to support these activities that enhance STEM education and ultimately strengthen our communities.”